 Smiley, Jane, The Age of Grief, 1987, 213 pages (a novella and short stories, which led to our policy decision that short story collections don't make for good discussions.)
 My review of the movie version - The Secret Lives of Dentists(2/1993)

-__________, A Thousand Acres (5/13/1997)
+Smiley, Jane, A Thousand Acres (5/13/1997)

-Smith, Zadie, White Teeth, 2000, 464 pages (We all enjoyed this ensemble romp through the multi-cultural British empire that is now London.
+Smith, Zadie (British), White Teeth, 2000, 464 pages (We all enjoyed this ensemble romp through the multi-cultural British empire that is now London.
 While this debut novel was particularly sharp on adolescent experiences close to the author's very young age, we had a jolly good discussion about fate, chance, and who is actually representing Britain.
 And about the differences in how the author looks in her photo on the hard-cover edition vs. the paperback edition.)

 Sofer, Dalia, (Iranian-American), The Septembers of Shiraz, 2007, 368 pages (While we debated how much was autobiographical in bringing to vivid life the travails of Jews in Iran under the Shah and the mullahs, our discussion parsed the author’s views of torture vs. the unsympathetic aspects of the central characters.)
 (9/22/2008)